marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 (gdb) attach 5211
 ```

-gdb executes the ptrace system call and starts tracing nginx.
-It then tries to load the
-symbols of all the shared objects mapped in the address space of the process, including
+gdb tries to load the symbols of all the shared objects mapped in the address space of the process,
-libssl.so.1.0.0.
-If gdb fails to load the symbols for libssl, then something went wrong.
+including libssl.so.1.0.0.
+The result should be something as follows:

 ```text
 Reading symbols from /usr/lib/i386-linux-gnu/i686/cmov/libssl.so.1.0.0...done.